Windeye is a small, independent publisher that operates two distinct services:

 What we’re not interested in is anything formulaic, derivative or poorly written… or that doesn’t follow our Submissions Guidelines below.

-Because we’re new and don’t have a massive backlist for you to browse, we’ve listed just a few of the books which we at windeye (and our submission readers) have particularly enjoyed and continue to rave about long after we’ve read them.
+Because we’re new and don’t have a massive backlist for you to browse, we’ve listed a few of the books which we (and our submission readers) continue to rave about long after we’ve read them.
 In no particular order:

 Slaughterhouse-5 (Kurt Vonnegut), Post Office (Charles Bukowski), The Stars My Destination (Alfred Bester), The Patron Saint of Eels (Gregory Day), The Wake (Paul Kingsnorth), The Sense of an Ending (Julian Barnes), Mother Land (Dmetri Kakmi), So Long, See You Tomorrow (William Maxwell), The Kite Runner (Khaled Hosseini), 26 Views of the Starburst World (Ross Gibson), Dirt Music (Tim Winton), The Wind-up Bird Chronicle (Haruki Murakami), The Small Hand (Susan Hill), The Zookeeper’s War (Steven Conte), The Bloody Chamber (Angela Carter), In the Miso Soup (Ryu Murakami), If Nobody Speaks of Remarkable Things (Jon McGregor), Notes from an Exhibition (Patrick Gale), Burial Rites (Hannah Kent), The Lovely Bones (Alice Sebold), The Time Traveler’s Wife (Audrey Niffenegger), The Rosie Project (Graeme Simsion), Fingersmith (Sarah Waters), The Man Who Planted Trees (Jean Giono), Do Androids Dream of Electric Sheep?
 (Philip K. Dick), Being Dead (Jim Crace), The Old Man Who Read Love Stories (Luis Sepúlveda), King Leopold’s Ghost (Adam Hochschild)…